TessierV/Filmder/README.md

 Filmdeur is a unique movie exploration platform designed to ignite your cinematic curiosity.
 Say goodbye to indecisiveness and hello to thrilling movie adventures!
 Powered by the IMDB API, Filmdeur offers a delightful randomization feature that takes you on an unexpected journey through the vast world of films.

-### Discover the Unexpected
-Filmdeur was born out of a deep passion for cinema and a strong desire to share that passion with fellow movie enthusiasts like you.
-We believe that every film has the power to transport, inspire, and entertain.
-With Filmdeur, you can rediscover the joy of movie exploration, as it surprises you with hidden gems, undiscovered classics, and everything in between.

 ### How it Works
 Filmdeur's intuitive interface makes it effortless to dive into the realm of cinema let Filmdeur handpick a movie for you.
 Our randomizer feature leverages the extensive IMDB database, ensuring a diverse and exciting selection every time.